krishsingla06/compiler_a3/Readme.md

 int (*fcnptr) (int, int) = &foo; // not allowed in our language, although valid in C
 ```

+- Write class keyword before the object when initializing an object of a class.
+Eg. If you have
+class A{...}
+then for initializing an object 'a' of class A, write:
+class A a;

+- Classes can only be defined in global scope, not inside any function or block scope.

+- You cannot make member functions with the same name inside the same class as function overloading is not supported for member functions (to avoid complications).

+- Copy constructor is not supported.

+- Initialisation list in constructor is not supported since we have not supported initializer lists in general.

+- Default constructor is also not present.
+But if the user does not call the constructor while creating an object of class, the object is created and we don't throw any error.

+- `this` keyword is not supported inside classes.

 # Build & run